devalexandre/microservice-style-guide/README.md

 ## Definition of microservices

-- Comunicação via broker, entre um ou mais microsserviços
+- Communication via mediator, between one or more microservices
 - Gateway API for endpoints, not in the microservice itself
 - Decentralized Data Management
 - Autonomous and independent structure